zainsiddiqui/Predicting-House-Prices-using-Machine-Learning/README.md

 * Price of house is computed using the following equation: y = w0 + w1.x1 + w2.x2 + w3.x3 + w4.x4
 * Inverse is being computed using the Gauss-Jordan Elimination method.

+All use of this code must comply with the Rutgers University Code of Student Conduct.